PSPMO/pspmo-docker-wp-dev/README.md

-# IAHSP Europe Development Environment
+# PSPMO Development Environment
-This code base serves as a centralized repository for the WordPress development environment for IAHSP Europe.
+This code base serves as a centralized repository for the WordPress development environment for PSPMO.

 # Environment Management
 ## Create your environment.